LDMX-Software/docker/README.md

-`ldmx-make [args]` | `docker exec ... make [args]` | passes make and its arguments to the container `ldmx-remake` | combo | removes old build and install and rebuilds and reinstalls from scratch, uses all but one processor `ldmx-app [args]` | `docker exec ... ldmx-app [args]` | runs ldmx-app with its arguments in container `ldmx-val [args]` | `docker exec ... valgrind ldmx-app [args]` | **maybe** runs ldmx-app inside valgrind in container) `ldmx-close` | `docker stop ...` | **maybe** clean up and stop docker container
+`ldmx-make [args]` | `docker exec ... make [args]` | passes make and its arguments to the container `ldmx-remake` | combo | removes old build and install and rebuilds and reinstalls from scratch, uses all but one processor `ldmx-app [args]` | `docker exec ... ldmx-app [args]` | runs ldmx-app with its arguments in container `ldmx-ana-cmake` | `docker exec ... <cmake-command>` | configures the ldmx-analysis build in the container `ldmx-ana-make [args]` | `docker exec ... make [args]` | ldmx-analysis build and install in the container `ldmx-val [args]` | `docker exec ... valgrind ldmx-app [args]` | **maybe** runs ldmx-app inside valgrind in container) `ldmx-close` | `docker stop ...` | **maybe** clean up and stop docker container

 The dots `...` represent some extra docker options that will be figured out to help the user.

+Another option is to have a script (bash or python) that is called ldmx and has several arguments.
+This would be helpful as things get more complicated.

 ### Development